What are scenarios?

-The "Techno world" or "Economy rules" is a world driven by economy.
-A fast economic development increases the use of energy.
-Policies are not focused on the environment but on enhancing trade and benefitting the economic growth.
-Climate is changing rapidly.
-This world is based on a combination of SSP5 and climate scenario 8.5.
+The "Techno World" or "Economy rules" frames a world driven by economic priorities.
+Rapid economic development increases the use of energy.
+Policies are not focused on the environment, but on enhancing trade and increasing economic growth.
+The climate is changing rapidly.
+This world is based on a combination of SSP 5 and RCP 8.5.

-In the "Consensus world" economy and population grow at the same pace as now.
-Policies to protect the environment are continued after 2020, and the preservation of nature is regulated by the government.
-This world is based on a combination of SSP2 and climate scenario 4.5.
+In the "Consensus World”, the economy and population are growing roughly at the same pace as now.
+Policies to protect the environment are continued after 2020, and the preservation of nature is regulated and encouraged by the government.
+This world is based on a combination of SSP 2 and RCP 4.5.

-The "Fragmented world" is characterized by an unequal development of the different countries.
-International trade agreements are stopped and each country needs to fight for its own survival.
-Environment is just protected by rich countries at a local scale, but in general no attention is paid to the preservation of nature.
-This world is based on a combination of SSP3 and climate scenario 8.5.
+The "Fragmented World" is characterised by the unequal development of different countries.
+International trade agreements are largely ceased, causing each country to prioritise its own needs.
+The environment is protected only by rich countries at a local scale, but little attention is paid to the preservation of nature globally.
+This world is based on a combination of SSP 3 and RCP 8.5.

 These qualitative storylines have been translated to quantitative data.
 Grids of 0.5 x 0.5 degrees resolution were provided for several parameters (e.g. temperature, precipitation, water abstraction, run off, flood risk areas, nitrate losses), covering Europe for the three storylines and the two time-horizons.
 The quantitative values used in predictive modelling were derived from existing projects and modelling tools (e.g. ISI-MIP, SCENES, CLIMSAVE).